skarlekar/rambolite/README.md

 OpenFaaS is a complete stack for Cloud Native application development called PLONK including: Prometheus, Linux/Linkerd, OpenFaaS, NATS/Nginx and Kubernetes.
 [Introducing PLONK](https://www.openfaas.com/blog/plonk-stack/).

+**Highlights**
+-   Ease of use through UI portal and  _one-click_  install
+-   Write services and functions in any language with  [Template Store](https://www.openfaas.com/blog/template-store/)  or a Dockerfile
+-   Build and ship your code in the Docker/OCI image format
+-   Portable: runs on existing hardware or public/private cloud by leveraging  [Kubernetes](https://github.com/openfaas/faas-netes)
+-   [CLI](http://github.com/openfaas/faas-cli)  available with YAML format for templating and defining functions
+-   Auto-scales as demand increases  [including to zero](https://www.openfaas.com/blog/zero-scale/)

 ##  Faasnetes
 `faas-netes` is an OpenFaaS provider which enables Kubernetes for [OpenFaaS](https://github.com/openfaas/faas).